Swimming with Turtles: Your Palawan Snorkeling Adventure

 • Apo Reef Natural Park:

-• Apo Reef, situated off the coast of Sablayan in Occidental Mindoro near Palawan, is the world’s second-largest contiguous coral reef system and another notable location for encountering sea turtles.
+• Apo Reef, situated off the coast of Sablayan in Occidental Mindoro near Palawan :, is the world’s second-largest contiguous coral reef system and another notable location for encountering turtles.

 • Dry Season: